 This distinction between the "initial act" and the "gift" cannot be proven with Scripture.

-- "Initial sign" is never used in reference to tongue speaking in reference to the Corinthians (or anywhere in Scripture).
-It is assumed. - In the cases Pentecostalism says are Holy Spirit baptism (Ac.
-2:4; 10:46; 19:6)-thus experiencing an "initial act" as opposed to a continuing "gift"-it cannot be proven these people did not continue to speak in tongues as a result of what they received.

-One must assume this distinction and the only reason to is to support one's presuppositions.
+"Initial" is a word never used in reference to tongue speaking in Scripture.
+In the cases Pentecostalism says are Holy Spirit baptism (Ac 2:4; 10:46; 19:6)-thus experiencing an "initial act" as opposed to a continuing "gift"-it cannot be proven these people did not continue to speak in tongues as a result of what they received.
+One must assume this distinction and the only reason is to support one's presuppositions.